Rest and recovery after birth

 Do gentle exercises for your pelvic floor and abdominal muscles.
 Rock your pelvis while lying down.
 When standing, roll your pelvis in a circle.
 This will make you more comfortable and improve your bladder control.

-Return to exercise slowly, and avoid intense or heavy exercise.
-Also avoid exercises that strain your pelvic floor and abdominals for at least 12 weeks.
+Return to exercise slowly.
+Avoid intense or heavy exercise.
+For at least 12 weeks, also avoid exercises that strain your pelvic floor and abdominal muscles.
 Talk to your GP or a physiotherapist about the right exercise for you.